citahub/first-forever-demo/README.md

 # First Forever

-This demo shows the entire process of building a MVP Dapp on Appchain.
+This demo shows the entire process of building a MVP Dapp on cita.

 We provider three situations：